Most credit repair companies offer many of the same services.

-Prices for Credit Saint services range from $59 per month to $99 per month, with relatively high fees to start work ($99 or $195, depending on service tier.).
+Prices for their services range from $59 per month to $99 per month, with relatively high fees to start work ($99 or $195, depending on service tier.).
 The company does offer a 90-day money back guarantee.

 Credit Saint currently has just six reviews on Trustpilot, but five

 - Credit Polish. $99 initial fee and $59 a month.
-With this package, the company will take care of most of the basic things that damage a person’s credit report, including charge-offs, collections, identity theft issues, late payments and incorrect information.
+The company will take care of most of the basic issues that damage a person’s credit, including charge-offs, collections, identity theft, late payments and incorrect information.

 - Credit Remodel. $99 initial fee, then $79 per month.
 This tier includes all of the above, plus the company will work to remove bankruptcies and repossessions.

 - Clean Slate. $189 initial fee, then $99 per month.
-With Clean Slate, the company will also look to remove judgements from your credit reports.
+With Clean Slate, the company will also look to remove judgments from your credit reports.

 - Guidance on building a solid credit history over time

-- Potential to remove bankruptcies, repossessions and judgements.
+- Potential to remove bankruptcies, repossessions and judgments

 - High initial fees